DataDog/integrations-core/docs/dev/README.md

 ## Writing your own

-Now that you're comfortable with the basics, you can move on to the [technical specifics of Integration development][10].
+Now that you're comfortable with the basics, move on to the [technical specifics of Integration development][10].

 [1]: https://docs.datadoghq.com/developers/metrics/
 [2]: https://docs.datadoghq.com/api/